bernardloo/getting-and-cleaning-data/CodeBook.md

 ###mean_and_stdDV.csv

 The **mean_n_stdDV.csv** will be saved in the results folder when **run_analysis.R** file is executed.

 This is task no 2 for this course project, which is to Extract  only the measurements on the mean and standard deviation for each measurement.

+###tidy_dataset.csv

+The **tidy_dataset.csv** will be saved in the results folder when **run_analysis.R** file is executed.

+This is task no 5 for this course project, which is to creates an independent tidy data set with the average of each variable for each activity and each subject.